Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Students will able to read and criticize statistics as frequently presented in academic, media, and governmental reports
+1. Read and criticize statistics as frequently presented in academic, media, and governmental reports.

-2. Students will be able to develop a good understanding of statistical theory, and a theoretical and practical understanding of statistical concepts
+2. Develop a good understanding of statistical theory, and a theoretical and practical understanding of statistical concepts.

-3. Students will be able to use statistics as a tool in understanding social processes rather than as a topic of study in its own right.
+3. Use statistics as a tool in understanding social processes rather than as a topic of study in its own right.

-4. Students will complete assignments that provide practice in using statistical computing packages, emphasizing both conceptual understanding and the interpretation of results.
+4. Complete assignments that provide practice in using statistical computing packages, emphasizing both conceptual understanding and the interpretation of results.

-5. Students will gain experience of 'hands-on' application of these techniques, with an emphasis placed on practical application of statistical techniques as well as an understanding the conceptual links between them
+5. Gain experience of 'hands-on' application of these techniques, with an emphasis placed on practical application of statistical techniques as well as an understanding the conceptual links between them.

-6. Students will gain knowledge of computer applications as an integral part of their training, including the use of statistical computing packages such as STATA, SAS, and SPSS
+6. Gain knowledge of computer applications as an integral part of their training, including the use of statistical computing packages such as STATA, SAS, and SPSS.

 SOCY 422 Digital Capitalism Units: 3.00